raphaelsaunier/jsromandie-angular-ember/slides/03-first-app/01-first-app-angularjs.md

 *Shameless note*

-You can find this exemples on AngularJS' homepage.
+You can find this examples on AngularJS' homepage.

 ---

 ## No dependencies

-- but AngularJS will recon jQuery if available
+but AngularJS will recon jQuery if available

 ---